A Waterfront Villa with Private Dock on Lake Garda Hits the Market

-Sirmione has always felt slightly apart — a slender peninsula reaching into Lake Garda, dotted with Roman ruins, cypress trees, and the occasional Belle Époque villa.
+Sirmione has always felt slightly apart — a slender peninsula reaching into Lake Garda, dotted with Roman ruins, cypress trees, and grand Italian villas.
 Near its tip, this newly listed waterfront home — offered through Italy Sotheby’s International Realty (price upon application) — spans nearly two acres of private parkland, with a dock that extends into the stillest part of the lake.

 The estate feels entirely self-contained — every path and perspective eventually leading back to the water, the defining element of life here and the reason such properties have become so coveted.

-The garden extends all the way to the lake, culminating in a wrought-iron cancello sul lago — the kind of ceremonial gate seen in the great villas of Como and Garda, opening directly onto the water.
-The dock beyond is held under long-term concession — a detail that quietly separates true lakefront properties from the rest, granting official authorization for private use of the shoreline.
+The garden extends all the way to the lake, accessible from a cancello sul lago — the ornamental wrought-iron gate where the garden seems to dissolve directly into the water.
+The dock and private waterfront access is held under a long-term concession — a detail that quietly separates true lakefront properties from the rest, granting official authorization for private use of the shoreline.

-The listing arrives as Lake Garda quietly outpaces other European second-home markets, buoyed by a shift in how the wealthy are choosing to live.
-Since Italy’s flat-tax regime was introduced in 2017, a growing number of international buyers have made the move permanent, drawn by both lifestyle and fiscal appeal.
-Milan, less than two hours away, has evolved into a discreet global hub for finance, fashion, and design — and Garda has naturally become its waterfront counterpart.
+The listing arrives as Lake Garda continues to outpace other European second-home markets, driven by a shift in how the wealthy are choosing to live.
+Since Italy introduced its flat-tax regime in 2017, a growing number of high-net-worth individuals — from the UK, Switzerland, Northern Europe, and increasingly the U.S. — have made the move permanent, drawn by both fiscal incentives and the country’s slower, design-driven lifestyle.
+Milan, less than two hours away, has quietly evolved into one of Europe’s most dynamic finance and fashion hubs, and its renewed prosperity is reshaping the country’s property map.

 Unlike the theatrical drama of Como or the old-world grandeur of Maggiore, Garda’s appeal lies in its balance.
 The southern and southwestern shores — from Sirmione to Salò — offer privacy without isolation, heritage without pretense, and direct access to the lake that’s now nearly impossible to replicate.
 For buyers seeking both stability and escape, this stretch of water represents the new Italian ideal: lived-in, understated, and designed for longevity.